 A walk outdoors also provides Vitamin D. And according to this study, low Vitamin D is linked to depression.
 So why not relieve some stress and boost your mood with a good walk outside!

-Before my husband and I were married, we enjoyed going to the movies for our dates.
+Before my husband and I got married, we enjoyed going to the movies for our dates.
 Now, 10 years into our marriage, one of our favorite things to do on dates is getting massages.
 They are so relaxing!
 They can also work out muscle stiffness caused by your stress.

 We like going to Hand and Stone.
 They have several locations across the country.
 They also have a membership program where you pay each month at a more affordable price.
 You earn points for purchases that you can redeem for add-ons to your massage (like the hot stones).

 You could also make an at-home date out of it, if going somewhere and paying for massages is out of your budget.
 Take turns giving each other massages.
 This can be, not only relaxing and great for stress-relief, but also romantic!
-Just use a little bit of oil, like Sweet Almond Oil to help your hands glide across the skin more easily.
+Use a little bit of oil, like Sweet Almond Oil to help your hands glide across the skin more easily.
 You can mix in a few drops of essential oils to the Sweet Almond Oil for extra benefits.
 Lavender and Geranium are great ones to use, as they both have relaxing effects.

 7. Schedule It and Forget It